-DEGREE PROGRAMS & CURRICULUM
+DEGREE PROGRAMS & CURRICULA

-The BAC offers a set of curricula that are founded in the expression of the College's values and identity which focuses on educating through an innovative, collaborative, practice-based and integrated set of coursework that draws upon the resources of our community of instructors to educate the next generation of socially responsible design practitioners and leaders.
+The BAC offers program curricula founded in the expression of the College's values and identity: educating through an innovative, collaborative, practice-based and integrated set of coursework that draws upon the resources of our community of instructors to prepare the next generation of socially responsible design practitioners and leaders.

-On-site professional and pre-professional degree programs provide an interdisciplinary, combined entry at both the undergraduate and graduate levels and a dynamically integrated set of practice and academic learning based on established goals.
+Onsite professional and pre-professional degree programs provide an interdisciplinary entry at both the undergraduate and graduate levels, and a dynamically integrated set of practice and academic learning experiences.
 The onsite programs are divided into three segments: Foundation, Integration and Synthesis.
-Each of the onsite degree programs requires the fulfillment of unique practice requirements, set out by school and program.
+Each of the onsite degree programs requires the fulfillment of practice requirements specific to each school and program.

-The low-residency degree programs consist of a completion Master of Architecture program, a post-professional set of concentrations offered through the Master of Design Studies program and a post-professional Master of Science in Interior Architecture program.
-All programs, whether they are offered on-site or in low-residency format, require a capstone project, whether a final project or a thesis.
+The low-residency degree programs consist of a Master of Architecture program, a degree completion Bachelor of Science in Architecture, a post-professional set of concentrations offered through the Master of Design Studies program, and a post-professional Master of Science in Interior Architecture program.
+All programs, whether they are offered onsite or in low-residency format, require a thesis or capstone project.

-While each School and Program offers its own, specific curriculum at the second and third segments, there are several cross-disciplinary areas shared among them.
+While each school and program offer its own, specific curriculum at the second and third segments, there are several cross-disciplinary areas shared between them.